techpubs-mf/style-guide-original/docs/a-word-about-hid-tech-docs.md

 - Title your topic and section headings in a way that readers can find the information they need.
 - Write directly and in plain language.
 Avoid unnecessary technical language.
 - Don't use industry-speak or jargon.
 Remember that people read HID docs all over the world and have varying reading comprehension levels.
 - Treat all our docs as a recommendation.
-See Treat HID documentation as a recommendation.
+See [Recommendations](grammar-and-word-choice.md#recommendations).
-For more information about writing in HID tone, see HID voice and tone.
-For guidance on topic titles, see Manual names, topic titles, and section headings.
+For more information about writing in HID tone, see [HID voice and tone](voice-and-tone.md).
+For guidance on topic titles, see [Manual names, topic titles, and section headings](titles-and-headings.md#manual-names-topic-titles-and-section-headings).

 ## Rich in examples